PixievoltNo1/grid-sort-challenge/README.md

 This is my solution to Stack Overflow's [Challenge #13: Integer sorting in a grid](https://stackoverflow.com/beta/challenges/79811869/challenge-13-integer-sorting-in-a-grid).

+**December 2 update:** At [DarthGizka's encouragement](https://stackoverflow.com/beta/challenges/79811869/79825607), I have simplified the algorithm considerably.
+The key was realizing that *larger* stripes can also borrow from *smaller* stripes, provided we update the "X" in "X >= Y" below to the smaller stripe's capacity, thus allowing every stripe to be filled in a single forward fill.
+[The old version](https://github.com/PixievoltNo1/grid-sort-challenge/tree/v1) has been tagged in the repo.

 # The challenge

 > In this challenge, we will sort some numbers onto a 6x6 square grid.
 Each cell will have one number.